The64thGamer/cheeseepedia/content/wiki/Riverside, CA (4033 Chicago Ave).md

 |-
 |[Chuck E.'s House Facade]({{< ref "wiki/Chuck E's House Facade.md" >}})
 |1989/1990
-|Either 1993-1995 or April 1996
+|Either 1994 or April 1996
 |One of many installed in California.
 |-
 |[1-Stage?]({{< ref "wiki/1-Stage.md" >}})
-|1993-1995?
+|1994?
 |April 1996?
 |Unknown if actually installed.
 |}

 ## History ##
 Riverside opened in 1981/1982 with a [Balcony Stage]({{< ref "wiki/Cyberamics Balcony Stage.md" >}}) and was in an unnamed shopping center.
 Unfortunately, info on Riverside in general is scarce.
 In 1989/1990, the location received the 1988 remodel, removing all PTT decor, added checkers around the store, changed the exterior, and removed the Balcony Stage for [Chuck E.'s House Facade]({{< ref "wiki/Chuck E's House Facade.md" >}}).
+In 1994, Riverside would be remodeled to the 1992 remodel with Phase 3, possibly removing the C Stage and possibly adding SkyTubes, and Kid Check.
+This remodel also removed the waving flags and 1988 decor.
 It is unknown if this location ever received a [1-Stage]({{< ref "wiki/1-Stage.md" >}}).
 Riverside remained like this until April 1996 (day unknown), when they would close permanently.
 The building was later split up into multiple businesses, all still reside today.

 ## Animatronics ##
 {| class='wikitable'